UiPath: Products

-UiPath develops software to automate repetitive digital tasks normally performed by people.
-The technology combines AI computer vision for reading screens with APIs, and gives users access to pre-built automation components that can be combined to automate routine processes.
-Its earlier products simplified tasks performed using other business software such as CRM or ERP systems, in internal and back-office areas like accounting, human resources paperwork, and claims processing.
-Newer applications of the company's software include coordinating with artificial intelligence systems to simplify repetitive front office tasks including customer management.
+UiPath develops agentic automation software that combines robots, AI agents and people to automate workflows and processes.
+Agentic automation integrates traditional robotic process automation (RPA), artificial intelligence, and human decision-making capabilities to allow for larger, more complex automations.

-UiPath's main product is the UiPath Automation Platform.
-The platform combines a family of low-code visual integrated development environment (IDE) products called Studio for process creation, with client-side agents called Robots that execute those processes.
-The processes are deployed, monitored and managed remotely with a central management tool called Orchestrator.
+UiPath's main product is the UiPath Platform for Agentic Automation.
+The platform combines a family of low-code visual integrated development environment (IDE) products called UiPath Studio for process creation, with client-side agents called Robots that execute those processes.
+An important part of the platform is UiPath Maestro, an orchestration engine designed to automate, model and optimize complex business processes, and monitor the performance of agents and robots.

+Its earlier RPA products simplified tasks performed using other business software such as CRM or ERP systems, in internal and back-office areas like accounting, human resources paperwork, and claims processing.

-UiPath also hosts the UiPath Academy, to provide job training and certification in the field of robotic process automation.
+UiPath also hosts the UiPath Academy, to provide job training and certification in the fields of agentic automation and robotic process automation.